oykuaslan/miRCoopWebApp/docs/source/webapp/cancer_spec_analys.rst

   :width: 700
   :alt: Alternative text

    Figure 2.
-Additional information can be added to the main datatable
+Additional information can be added to the main datatable from Column Visibility part.

 Users have various options to filter the results in this section.
 Users can filter the identified triplets with their respective triplet p-value, corrected triplet p-value.
 Also users can filter by whether the mRNA in triplets targeted by the miRNA pair is a transcription factor.